98th Illinois Infantry Regiment: Mounted infantry

 In Wilder, an innovative and creative man, Rosecrans found an eager acolyte for mounted infantry as a solution.
 On Monday, February 16, Rosecrans authorized Wilder to mount his brigade.
 The regiments also voted on whether to convert to mounted infantry.
 Col. Funkhouser and his men voted for the transition possibly motivated by the frustration of never catching the Rebel raiders when they attacked.
-The 17th amd 72nd Indiana also wanted to transition, but the 75th Indiana voted against the change.
+The 17th and 72nd Indiana also wanted to transition, but the 75th Indiana voted against the change.
 The 123rd Illinois who had wanted to become mounted infantry transferred from the 1st Brigade of the 5th Division of XIV Corps to replace them.
 In addition, the briagde's artillery battery, the 18th Independent Battery Indiana Light Artillery under the future pharmaceutical giant and benefactor of Purdue, CAPT Eli Lily, had ten artillery pieces, six 3-inch Ordnance Rifle pulled by eight horses each and four mountain howitzers pulleed by two mules each.
 This gave the brigade increased artillery firepower.